B-17E Bomber – Tight coupling of Color Coding with Numerical Data

 Author: Gene Gendel This paper, originally written in February 2013, brings to light some of the least-discussed topics and consequences of “broadband agilization” that currently take place in the industry.
 The materials of this paper are subdivided into two general sections: The first section describes certain impacts that Agile has on individuals and their personal … Read more

-Author: Gene Gendel Imagine: You are about to form a new feature team that is composed of bright, cross-functional experts, self-motivated and self-managed.
-They all worked in Scrum settings before and are fully supportive of Agile principles.
-The organization they work for is properly structured and it nicely supports the adoption of Agile/Kaizen culture.
-Imagine … Read more
+This is a reprint from the book The Green Book: Collection of Independent Essays, by Gene Gendel.
+Article name: Epic-Level Estimation (p.
+108).
+Free PDF copy.
+Amazon Download.
+Imagine: You are about to form a new feature team that is composed of bright, cross-functional experts, self-motivated and self-managed.
+They all worked in Scrum settings before … Read more

 Fallacies of RAG Reports